openmrs/openmrs-esm-patient-chart/.github/pull_request_template.md

 - [ ] This PR has a title that briefly describes the work done, including the ticket number if there is a ticket.
 - [ ] My work conforms to the [OpenMRS 3.0 Styleguide](https://om.rs/styleguide).
+- [ ] My work includes tests, or is validated by existing tests.

 ## Summary
 <!-- Please describe what problems your PR addresses. -->